testingisdocumenting/znai/znai-docs/znai/visuals/image-annotations.md

 :include-file: testingisdocumenting.csv {autoTitle: true}

 :include-image: testingisdocumenting.png {
-  annotationsPath: "testingisdocumenting.csv",
+  annotationsPath: "testingisdocumenting.json",
   pixelRatio: 2,
 }

+`include-image` also supports `JSON` file format

+:include-json: testingisdocumenting.json {autoTitle: true}

 # Annotations Path Shortcut

-You don't need to specify annotations path, if annotations file matches file name and path of the image and has `csv` extension.
+You don't need to specify annotations path, if annotations file matches file name and path of the image and has `json` or `csv` extension.

 Add `annotate: true` to automatically use matching annotations file